scjurgen64/abacdsp/README.md

 # AbacDsp
 Dsp code for abacad projects

+## Goals

+Have handy classes for various DSP tasks.
+No dependencies for the dsp code it self (examples and unit-test have submodules based code)

+### Submodules used
+- googletest
+- Audiofile
+- juce (8)

+### class design

+- float must suffice
+- mostly templates based for adaptive code and better optimisations.
+- classes should ctor with the samplerate
+- blockoperations of BlockSize=8 Samples for better compiler optimisations
+- operations on simple buffer design with interleaved or mono array
+- raw float operations allowed but with BlockSize only
+- testability

-## Concept
+## What

-To make the most compact dsp code most stuff is done with templates.

-Furthermore, it uses a lot of float calculations instead of double as this is usually sufficient for good quality dsp code.
+- Analysis
+- Generic Audio
+- Filters
+- Generators (from Naive to more sophisticated band limited version)
+- Parameter Smoothing
+- Conversions

 ### Usage

-For usage check always the unit-tests, they contain implementation examples which should be  self-explanatory.
+For usage check always the unit-tests or examples, these contain implementations that should cover and which should be self-explanatory.